 As a player, you are less likely to inadvertently score an own goal if you know the position an opposing team’s player prefers to kick or pass the ball when they are in the penalty area.

-Likewise, you have to know the easiest ways through which you may get distracted from your financial goals.
+Likewise, you have to know the easiest ways through which you may get distracted by your financial goals.
 That way, you can put in place contingency measures that will keep you moving towards your target.

 Firm Up Your Defenses